-Another use of trusts is to protect the income you receive each month.
-Most senior citizens receive Social Security every month and many have pensions and receive income distributions from their retirement accounts.
-For 2015, Medicaid limits income to $825 (plus a $20 disregard) for an individual.
+A special kind of trust in New York, called a Pooled Income Trust, can be used to protect what Medicaid calls the “surplus” income you receive each month.
+Most senior citizens receive Social Security every month, and many have pensions and receive income distributions from their retirement accounts.
+For 2022, Medicaid limits income to $954 for an individual who is receiving Medicaid services in the community.
 (This number usually increases by a small amount each year.)
-If you are an individual who needs home care, every dollar of income in excess of $845 is required to be contributed to the cost of your care.
+If you are an individual who needs home care, and do not plan, every dollar of income in excess of $954 is required to be contributed to the cost of your care.

-The net result of using a Pooled Income Trust is that you’re able to protect your surplus income and spend this money as you would if it were in your own bank account.
-If you didn’t do this, Medicaid regulations would require you to contribute everything except $845 per month to the cost of your care.
+The net result of using a Pooled Income Trust is that you’re able to protect your surplus income and spend this money as you would almost as if it were in your own bank account.
+If you didn’t do this, Medicaid regulations would require you to contribute everything except $954 (in 2022) per month to the cost of your care.
 With a Pooled Income Trust, you retain your lifestyle while still qualifying for Medicaid benefits.

-The Pooled Income Trust comes with one important limitation – the money in your trust can only be spent on you, for your own expenses and needs.
+The Pooled Income Trust comes with one important limitation – the money in your Medicaid Pooled Trust can only be spent on you, for your own expenses and needs.
 However, you should not be shy about asking the trustees to pay for anything you want.
-Again, the only real limitation is that the expenditure must be for your benefit, not for anyone else.
+Again, the only real limitation of Pooled Income Trust allowable expenses is that the expenditure must be for your benefit, not for anyone else.